 Iwin: I am one of the believers that beauty is healthy skin.
 We do not need a bunch of layers of makeup to be considered beautiful, I am more into natural beauty.
 I think it is also portrayed that Origin is only producing skincare products, not cosmetics.

-Our skin is “alive” so putting chemical ingredients is a bad idea for me.
-I still encourage people to take care of their skin, and one of my beauty routines is having body lotion to make sure my skin moisturized.
+Our skin is “alive” so putting chemical ingredients is a bad idea for me check out hotrod paint job orange county.
+I still encourage people to take care of their skin, and one of my beauty routines is having body lotion to make sure my skin is moisturized.

 Q: What constitutes a happy or meaningful life to you as an empowered woman?